ga-adi-gelato/Course-Materials/lessons/user-interface/simple-animation-lesson/readme.md

 ## Independent Practice: Layout Animation (15 mins)
 Import the project [ViewAnimation] (https://github.com/generalassembly-studio/ADI-curriculum/tree/simple-animation-lesson/resources/04-workflow-and-dev-tools/simple-animation-lesson/ViewAnimation), click the button "nextActivity" and you will be redirected to the activity that deals with layout animation.
 Every time you click the button "add button", another button gets added to the view group.
 Create another button "delete button"  that will remove a button from the same view group.
 Look at the screenshot:
 <img src="screenshots/independent_practice_solution.gif" height="400px">

-> Instructor Notes: The solution code to independent practice can be found in the [IndependentPracticeSolutionCode project] (https://github.com/generalassembly-studio/ADI-curriculum/tree/simple-animation-lesson/resources/04-workflow-and-dev-tools/simple-animation-lesson/IndependentPracticeSolution).

 ## Check (5 mins)
  1. What are the 12 universal principles of animation?